 Address: 1 Civic Center Plaza, Irvine, CA 92606

-If you are looking for things to do in Irvine with kids, check out the Irvine Historical Museum.
+If you want to do things with kids in Irvine, check out the Irvine Historical Museum.
 The San Joaquin Ranch House was first commissioned in 1868 by James Irvine, this building is thought to be the oldest one standing in town.

 You and your children will be in awe as you view the old paintings that depict scenes from the past.
 There are exhibitions in the Irvine Museum that include “Scenic View Ahead: The Westways Covers Art Program, 1928 through 1981”.
 You can also view the “Sunlight & Shadow: The Tradition of Plein Air Painting”, as well as many more exciting portrayals of the old world come to life in paint.